siderolabs/talos/docs/talosctl/talosctl_gen_config.md

-      --install-image string        the image used to perform an installation (default "docker.io/autonomy/installer:latest") --kubernetes-version string   desired kubernetes version to run (default "1.19.0-rc.3") -o, --output-dir string           destination to output generated files --registry-mirror strings     list of registry mirrors to use in format: <registry host>=<mirror URL>
+      --install-image string        the image used to perform an installation (default "docker.io/autonomy/installer:latest") --kubernetes-version string   desired kubernetes version to run (default "1.19.0-rc.3") -o, --output-dir string           destination to output generated files -p, --persist                     the desired persist value for configs (default true) --registry-mirror strings     list of registry mirrors to use in format: <registry host>=<mirror URL>
       --version string              the desired machine config version to generate (default "v1alpha1")
 ```